 Thonga is set in the secluded Mabibi Bay, in the heart of the Isimangaliso (formerly Greater St Lucia) Wetland Park, a UNESCO World Heritage Site.

 There’s also superb off-shore scuba diving and you can do both refresher and full diving courses at the lodge (additional charge), as well as hire full scuba equipment.
+The lodge has its own diving center.

 The 12 suites are island-style with en-suite bathrooms and both indoor and outdoor showers.
 They sit gently on the surrounding coastal dunes with minimal impact on this eco-sensitive area.
+Some have limited sea views, some have forest views.

 Days 9 - 10: Isibindi Zulu Lodge, Battlefields, KwaZulu Natal